 It is called affiliate marketing.

 For many years now, I have worked full time from home creating websites and selling products through them (see one of my site’s reports and how much it made).
-I get commissions each time someone buys them and the commissions range from several dollars to even $100’s in some cases.
+I get commissions each time someone buys them and the commissions range from several dollars to even $100’s in some cases (more about me).

 And even making 1 sale in the line of work I do already pays you more than taking weeks and months worth of surveys in most cases.